Stevieag/stevieag.github.io/_posts/2023-04-29-mental-state.markdown

 With a reply of
 - *"Oh, I self diagnosed!"*

-What, i beg your pardon!!!
+What, ihhhhh beg your pardon!!!

 - *"Why you being an arse and so rude?"*
 - *"Its my autism, i cant help it"...*